myNicole98/ha-map-badge-card/README.md

 Your person entities need GPS coordinates (latitude/longitude).
 Activity sensors come from the [Home Assistant Companion App](https://companion.home-assistant.io/) or similar integrations.

 For Google Maps, you'll need an API key from [Google Cloud Console](https://console.cloud.google.com/) with billing enabled.
 OpenStreetMap works out of the box.

+## Notes

+### Speed Prediction Feature
+The speed-based activity prediction feature requires GPS position history and works best with frequent updates.
+The card calculates speed based on position changes over time, so:
+- Speed display will appear after at least 2 position updates
+- Prediction accuracy improves with more frequent GPS updates (e.g., every 10-30 seconds)
+- Activity prediction uses the following thresholds:
+  - **Still**: < 1 km/h
+  - **Walking**: 1-7 km/h
+  - **On Bicycle**: 7-25 km/h
+  - **In Vehicle**: > 25 km/h

+The speed calculation is performed locally in your browser and uses a Haversine formula for distance calculation between GPS coordinates.